Criminology

 This course focuses on the history, theories, policies, and practices inherent to corrections.
 Students will learn about philosophies of punishment and social control, examine the intricacies of both institutional and community corrections, study inmate culture, and explore the difficulties inherent to community reintegration post-incarceration.

-SOC/CRM 301: Juvenile Justice
+CRM 301: Juvenile Justice

 Credits 3